 Counter Webapp

-smart contract and deployed it to the CLV local node.
-It's time to make changes to the web app so that it can interact with the Counter
+Now we have the Counter smart contract and deployed it to the CLV local node.
+It's time to make changes to the web app so that it can interact with the Counter smart contract instance.

-browser wallet
+Setup the browser wallet

-that connects to the local node.
+As it's a web application, make sure you've setup a browser wallet that connects to the local node.
 Follow the tutorials in the Quick Start section if you have set it up yet.
 In this guide, we assume you connect to the local node using the MetaMask wallet.
-MetaMask is the most commonly used browser wallet for Ethereum like blockchain networks.
-We can use MetaMask to connect to CLV network since CLV is fully compatible with Ethereum.

-After you have the wallet installed, import the
+After you have the wallet installed, import the dev account , you can import the dev account using the seed phase:

-, you can import the dev account using the seed phase:bottom drive obey lake curtain smoke basket hold race lonely fit walk
+bottom drive obey lake curtain smoke basket hold race lonely fit walk

 Or using just the private key: